China factory profit drop eases in June

 The government has stepped up policy easing in recent months, cutting interest rates twice in June and July and fast-tracking infrastructure investment projects.

-Chinese factories made combined profits of 468.2 billion yuan ($73.34 billion) in June, the National Bureau of Statistics said on Friday.
+Chinese factories made combined profits of 468.2 billion yuan (46.77 billion pounds) in June, the National Bureau of Statistics said on Friday.

 Profits amounted to 2.3 trillion yuan in the first six months, down 2.2 percent from a year earlier, moderating from a decline of 2.4 percent during January-May period, the agency said in a statement published on its website, www.stats.gov.cn.